pbissonho/koin.dart/docs/reference/koin-test/testing.md

 ### Specify your Mock Provider

-To let you use the `declareMock` API, you need to specify a rule to let Koin know how you build your Mock instance.
+To let you use the `declare` API, you need to specify a rule to let Koin know how you build your Mock instance.
 This let you choose the right mocking framework for your need.
 Below is a Mockito example:

 ```kotlin